-88. The touchstone within the civil procedure rules is the overriding objective to deal with cases justly97 and at proportionate cost which includes, so far as is practicable, "ensuring that the parties are on an equal footing"98; which includes addressing disability issues and facilitating equivalent access to justice.
+88. The touchstone within the civil procedure rules is the overriding objective to deal with cases justly and at proportionate cost which includes, so far as is practicable, "ensuring that the parties are on an equal footing"; which includes addressing disability issues and facilitating equivalent access to justice.
 Article 13(1) of the UN Convention on the Rights of People with Disabilities 2006 sets out that:

-"Parties shall ensure effective access to justice for persons with disabilities on an equal basis with others, including through the provision of procedural and age-appropriate accommodations, in order to facilitate their effective role as direct and indirect participants, including as witnesses, in all legal proceedings, including at investigative and other preliminary stages."99
+"Parties shall ensure effective access to justice for persons with disabilities on an equal basis with others, including through the provision of procedural and age-appropriate accommodations, in order to facilitate their effective role as direct and indirect participants, including as witnesses, in all legal proceedings, including at investigative and other preliminary stages."

-89. As Stewart J stated in Kimathi & others -v- Foreign and Commonwealth Office;100
+89. As Stewart J stated in Kimathi & others -v- Foreign and Commonwealth Office: 100

 "58.
 The Defendants point out that neither the CPR or statute prescribes special procedures for the handling of vulnerable witnesses, there being no civil equivalent of the Youth and Criminal Evidence Act 1999.
 They point out that the civil courts serve a very different purpose to the criminal courts.
 Of course, that is right.
-Further they say that litigants initiate civil compensation claims voluntarily and in the expectation that their evidence will be tested by cross-examination at trial notwithstanding their personal disabilities.
-They say that the court should be wary of importing automatic protection into the civil courts and that in this case, particularly where to do so would undermine rather than advance the objective of achieving justice for the parties.
+Further they say that litigants initiate civil compensation claims voluntarily

-97 "Accommodating a vulnerable person's needs (as required by case law, the Equality Act 2010, the European Convention on Human Rights, the UN Convention on the Rights of the Child, the UN Convention on the Rights of Persons with Disabilities) requires the court or tribunal to adopt a flexible approach in order to deal with cases justly" (ETTB) 98 CPR 1.1(2)(a)
+&lt;sup>97 "Accommodating a vulnerable person's needs (as required by case law, the Equality Act 2010, the European Convention on Human Rights, the UN Convention on the Rights of the Child, the UN Convention on the Rights of Persons with Disabilities) requires the court or tribunal to adopt a flexible approach in order to deal with cases justly" (ETTB)

+98 CPR 1.1(2)(a)

-99 Article 13(2) states, "In order to help to ensure effective access to justice for persons with disabilities, parties shall promote appropriate training for those working in the field of administration of justice, including police and prison staff."
-100 [2015] EWHC 3116 (QB)
+&lt;sup>99 Article 13(2) states, "In order to help to ensure effective access to justice for persons with disabilities, parties shall promote appropriate training for those working in the field of administration of justice, including police and prison staff."
+[2015] EWHC 3116 (QB)